luckinet/loca/README.md

 4.  change the first variable in `_boot.R` (`model_name`) to `{MODELNAME}` and adapt the version value to something sensible,
 5.  run `_boot.R` in it's entirety.
 6.  copy module-specific files into the respective directories (or create them yourself, if you design up a new module)
+7.  create git repositories for the modules you want to publish

-Various models can be defined in parallel and can make use of the same input resources.
+Various models can be defined in parallel and can make use of the same modules and input resources.

 ## download basic input files